Salesforce Certified Technical Architect

 - I’d been developing apps for nearly a year and was rusty with regards to various features of the platform used heavily in projects e.g. sharing, roles, content, knowledge

-- I missed the “formal coaching” that SFDC offers for those that pass the stage 2 exam, and thought I wouldn’t need it
+- I missed the “formal coaching” that SFDC offers for those that pass the board exam, and thought I wouldn’t need it

 Together these two things meant that my approach to the hypothetical, and my real-world experience were weak.
 I knew I’d failed 2 hours into the 4 hour board.
 Luckily (I suppose) I did very well in the other areas, and my case study was rock-solid so I was given a “make up” exam (2 months later) in my weakest areas.